AlinaSecret/Electricity-Market/README.md

 ## Repository Structure
 - code Contains the main reinforcement learning algorithms and model training scripts.
 - env Implements the custom Gymnasium environment used for training.
-- presentation Includes presentation materials summarizing the project.
+- presentation Includes presentation that was prsented in the project video
 - simulation Contains simulation scripts for testing trained models in different scenarios.
 - trained_models Stores saved models after training.
 - training_logs Logs and TensorBoard files for monitoring training progress.